"

 • Categorize compounds as ionic or covalent.

-• Write the formula for a simple compound.
+• Write the formula and name for simple covalent compounds

 • Disease